CHIN-HUA/nft-marketplace/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+--

+Using classnames library to toggle classes classnames is a simple library that lets you toggle class names easily.
+You can install it using npm install classnames or yarn add classnames.

+Please take a look at its documentation for more details, but here's the basic usage:

+Suppose that you want to create an Alert component which accepts type, which can be 'success' or 'error'.
+If it's 'success', you want the text color to be green.
+If it's 'error', you want the text color to be red.
+You can first write a CSS module (e.g. alert.module.css) like this:

+.success {
+  color: green;
+}
+.error {
+  color: red;
+}